Can You Day Trade With Daily Bars Strategies and Backtesting

 One other aspect of using daily bars is potentially bad quotes.
 Our experience and backtests indicate that the open and the close is correct, but the high and low for the day are pretty often wide off.
 Thus, if you are using high and low for entry, exits, target, or stops, you better pay attention.

-We wrote a separate article on this subject a few years ago in our long article about how to backtest.
+We wrote a separate article on this subject a few years ago in our long article about how to backtest a trading strategy.

 Can you day trade with daily bars?
 Strategies and backtests